Trwi/Projects/README.md

 I included the monalisa.bmp file if you want to run the steganography programs.

+A few of my earlier Python projects from a Udemy course can be found at https://replit.com/@TroW7

 Please reach out if you have any questions, or you want me to write a specific program for consideration.